Search

 Either way, it’s a smart idea to get a few quotes with different home insurance deductibles to compare premium rates.
 For instance, if there isn’t a big difference in your premium between a $1,000 and $2,000 deductible, you may want to pick the lower one.

-Let’s assume that your insurance company approves your home claim for $10,000 in damages to your roof and that your deductible is $2,000.
+Let’s say your insurance company approves your home claim for $10,000 in damages to your roof and that your deductible is $2,000.
 In this scenario, you would pay for the first $2,000 in expenses and your insurance carrier would cover the remaining $8,000.

 What happens if you have a claim and the cost of repairs is less than your deductible?